jdh4/running_gromacs/03_benchmarks/README.md

 $ wget ftp://ftp.gromacs.org/pub/benchmarks/ADH_bench_systems.tar.gz
 ```

+There are:   128    Protein residues
+There are:  7336      Water residues
+There are:     6        Ion residues

 Here we use cubic for larger systems should use octa.
 Using h-bonds instead of all-bonds constraints.

 ## RNASE with cubic box (single node)